 It was in 1994, while exploring the Suq (market) in the old Muslim Quarter of Jerusalem, that I first purchased some authentic Turkish Delight from a friendly Arab confectioner.
-The generous-sized squares of pastel-colored, jelly-like candy were generously coated in finely powdered sugar and carefully wrapped in white tissue paper.
+The generous-sized squares of pastel-colored, jelly-like candy were generously coated in finely powdered sugar and carefully hand-wrapped in white tissue paper.

 Mom's Recipe Scrapbooks (c.
 1920s)

 8 tablespoons granulated gelatin, 1/2 cup cold water, 2 cups sugar, 1/2 cup boiling water, 1 orange (rind and juice), 3 tablespoons lemon juice, nuts or shredded coconut or candied fruit — optional.

 Soften gelatin in cold water.
 Make a syrup of sugar and water; when boiling add gelatin; boil gently 35 minutes.
 Remove from heat.
 Add fruit juices; strain.
 Add candied fruit, nuts or shredded coconut.
 Pour into a pan moistened with cold water.

 When firm cut in squares using a knife dipped in hot water.
 Roll in confectioners' sugar or fine fruit sugar.